 Cash Is King

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Autodesk's free cash flow came in at $716.3 million in Q4, up 12.9% year on year.
+Autodesk's free cash flow came in at $422 million in Q1, up 33.6% year on year.

 Is Now The Time?

 When considering Autodesk, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 There are a number of reasons why we think Autodesk is a great business.
-Its revenue growth has been steady, and that growth rate is expected to increase in the short term.
-Its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.
+It is true that its revenue growth has been steady.
+But on a positive note, its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.

-Autodesk's price to sales ratio based on the next twelve months is 9.4x, suggesting that the market is expecting more steady growth, relative to the hottest tech stocks.
-Looking at the tech landscape today, Autodesk's qualities really stand out.
-We'd argue more mature tech businesses are sometimes underestimated because they aren't growing quite as quickly as the hottest stocks, and we really like the stock at this price.
+Autodesk's price to sales ratio based on the next twelve months is 8.1x, suggesting that the market is expecting more measured growth, relative to the hottest tech stocks.
+Looking at the tech landscape today, Autodesk's qualities as a business really stand out and we do like the look of the company at current prices.

 The Wall St analysts covering the company had a one year price target of $314.2 per share right before these results, implying that they saw upside in buying Autodesk even in the short term.